abdulpk/Moosa/README.md

 Extend to real-time data inputs.
 Integrate climate and soil condition factors.
 Apply machine learning for dynamic rule optimization.

+Conclusions

+The conclusion will be refined to summarize the key findings of our study, emphasizing the accuracy and applicability of the CNN model for cotton disease prediction.
+Additionally, we will highlight the potential impact of AI-driven monitoring on sustainable cotton farming practices and future improvements.

+Limitations

+The limitations of our study, including the dependency on high-quality labeled datasets, sensitivity to image variations (lighting, angle, resolution), and the exclusion of external environmental factors such as soil health and weather conditions.
+Future research directions will also be suggested to enhance the robustness of the approach.

 📩 Contact
 For any questions or collaborations, reach out via GitHub Issues.